mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 ...
 {% endhighlight %}

-Both of implementations have a downside: their memory can't be copied or moved without breaking.
-For example, if we memcpy a Bag it still points at it's original items.
+Both implementations have a downside: their memory can't be copied or moved without breaking.
+For example, if we memcpy a Bag it's items pointer will still point to the original items memory.
 If the original Bag's memory is freed the new Bag items is invalidated.
-To copy the Bag a to Bag b we'd need to add an extra function that "does the right thing" by copying the values of Bag a into Bag b, allocating a new buffer of items for Bag b and copying that data too.
+To copy the Bag a to Bag b we'd need to add an extra function to copy the values of Bag a into Bag b then allocate a new buffer of items for Bag b and copying that data too.

-A hybrid option is to allocate the Bag and it's items together as a contiguous block of memory outside of the structure and give it to the Bag.
+A hybrid option is to allocate the Bag and it's items as a contiguous block of memory and give it to the Bag.

 {% highlight c %}
 struct Bag {